-An overwhelming 84 percent of respondents to the ICRC poll said they believe the use of nuclear weapons is never acceptable — and 74 percent also believe that wars are avoidable.
-Nearly the same amount, 75 percent, said they think limits must be imposed on how wars are fought.
+An overwhelming 84% of respondents to the ICRC poll said they believe the use of nuclear weapons is never acceptable — and 74% also believe that wars are avoidable.
+Nearly the same amount, 75%, said they think limits must be imposed on how wars are fought.

 "Millennials appear to see cataclysmic war as a real likelihood in their lifetime," the ICRC's president, Swiss diplomat Peter Maurer, said of the report.

 "This millennial foreboding may reflect an increase in polarization and dehumanizing rhetoric," he said.
 "If millennials are right about a third world war, the suffering of countries and regions will be immense.
 It's a reminder of how critical it is that the laws of war that protect humanity are followed now and in the future."

 As the Geneva-based guardian of the four Geneva Conventions, ICRC's purpose is to oversee the global limits imposed on how wars are fought.
 The four international treaties, however, have not managed to limit some of the past seven decades’ worst brutalities.